-Sometimes you want to know for how long your computer has been running, and to do that you need to find your PC’s uptime.
-Checking the uptime of your PC is rather simple, and today we’re going to show you how to do it on Windows 10.
+Sometimes, you want to know how long your computer has been running and to do that, you need to find your PC’s uptime.
+Checking the uptime of your PC is relatively simple, and today, we will show you how to do it on Windows 10.

 How to check system uptime in Windows 10?